Listicle|March 4, 2026|Francis

 What I like about Lose It! is that it doesn't pretend to be something it's not.
 There's no pseudo-coaching or behavioral lessons.
 It's a calorie counter, it does that job well, and the free version is actually usable.
 The premium version adds meal planning, macros, and device integrations.

-Pricing: Free, or $39.99/year for Premium
+Pricing: Free, or $29.99/month for Premium

 Pros:

-- Free tier is genuinely useful
+- free version is genuinely useful

 - Clean, simple interface